kubevirt/user-guide/docs/operations/api_validation.md

-When provisioning a new Kubernetes cluster, ensure that both the **MutatingAdmissionWebhook** and **ValidatingAdmissionWebhook** values are present in the Apiserver’s **--admission-control** cli argument.
+When provisioning a new Kubernetes cluster, ensure that both the **MutatingAdmissionWebhook** and **ValidatingAdmissionWebhook** values are present in the Apiserver's **--admission-control** cli argument.

 Below is an example of the **--admission-control** values we use during development